comahe-de/i18n4k/readme.md

 The [default message format](./i18n4k-core/src/commonMain/kotlin/de/comahe/i18n4k/messages/formatter/MessageFormatterDefault.kt) is similar to the [Java-MessageFormat](https://docs.oracle.com/javase/8/docs/api/java/text/MessageFormat.html) or the [ICU-MessageFormat](https://unicode-org.github.io/icu/userguide/format_parse/messages/).
-E.g. the text "Hello, {0}" has one parameter.
+E.g. the text `Hello, {0}` has one parameter.
-Any string can be used as parameter name.
+Any string can be used as a parameter name.
+This means, meaningfully names can be used instead of numbers, e.g. `Hello {name}!
+Welcome to {location}`

-The parameter values can also be formatted, e.g. "{0,number, %.2}" formats parameter 0 as number with max.
+The parameter values can also be formatted, e.g. `{0,number, %.2}` formats parameter `0` as number with max.
 2 fraction digits.
+Or e.g. `There {count, plural, one {is} other {are} } {count} {count, plural, one {bag} other {bags}}.` formats the message with the correct plural case based on the given count.
 See [Formatters](./doc/formatters/index.adoc) for more information.

 For messages with parameters, the generator plugin creates special [LocalizedStringFactories](./i18n4k-core/src/commonMain/kotlin/de/comahe/i18n4k/strings/LocalizedStringFactories.kt) where the parameters must be supplied as arguments to get the resulting string.

+Parameters may also have a value type declaration, e.g. `You have {0:int} unread messages`
+If a type is declared, a generically typed LocalizedStringFactory will be used by the code generator, which increases the type-safety.

+See [Parameters](./doc/parameters.adoc) for more information about parameters.

 Other message formatters can be implemented and be configured in [I18n4kConfig](./i18n4k-core/src/commonMain/kotlin/de/comahe/i18n4k/config/I18n4kConfig.kt)`.messageFormatter`